gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 weeping dark in here."
 I start pacing.
 If the woman wasn't mad, we could dip her in misinformation and let the Bantangui lick it off one lie at a time for the next ten years.
 As it was, we will have to do something less elegant.
-Doors will be kicked down, fragile mind-destroying poisons administered...
-My Minister of Rumors will be busy for a week.
+Doors will be kicked down, fragile mind-destroying poisons administered…  My Minister of Rumors will be busy for a week.

 Saints and their sins, but I hate this shadow-play.
 I want a sword in my hand